 Occupational therapy is the best therapy for getting results when it comes to hand strength, coordination for in-hand-manipulation, and tool use for feeding and writing.

 Self-regulation is like a muscle; we get better at it as we practice.
 Self-regulation is closely linked to a child's ability to recognize how they feel, name their emotions, express how they feel, ask for what they need, and to be acknowledged and heard.
-We work with your family to identify strategies to progress your child's social-emotional learning, and we teach communication strategies such as NVC to support family modeling of supportive communication.
+We work with your family to identify strategies to progress your child's social-emotional learning, and we teach communication strategies such as Non Violent Communication to support family modeling of supportive communication.

 Copyright © 2018 Kids Connect Us - All Rights Reserved.